James Corden and Wife Julia Carey Welcome Third Child

 James Corden and wife Julia Carey welcomed their third child, a baby girl, earlier today.

-On Tuesday, The Late Late Show host took to Twitter to announce the baby news.
+On Tuesday, The Late Late Show host took to Twitter to announce the exciting baby news.

+The funnyman wrote, "Today we welcomed a beautiful baby daughter into the world."

+The proud papa added, "Both she and her mother are doing great.
+We can’t stop smiling."